-Second force is the flow of water.
+The second force is the flow of water.

-Rudder angle parallel to the stream creates neutral force thereby doing nothing to the vessel.
+A rudder angle parallel to the stream creates neutral force thereby doing nothing to the vessel.

 High water pressure is present on the side where it is directly hit by the water flow.
 Inversely, the other section has low pressure.

-Due to this imbalance, the stern turns to the low pressure side of the rudder to equalize the unbalanced forces.
+Due to this imbalance, the stern turns to the low-pressure side of the rudder to equalize the unbalanced forces.

 The stronger the flow, the greater the imbalance.
 Thus, the pressure difference between the two sides is also high leading to faster vessel response.